MRbandurak/Screenbook/README.md

 You will get cordinnates by using control viewer - which you will get a binary from https://www.autoitscript.com/forum/files/file/457-control-viewer/ .
 I will apriciate if someone more skilled will take this somewhere further.

 PS> Yes and it worked flawlessly for that purpose.
-That's why i upploaded it.
+That's why i uploaded it.
 Tip- use .pdf instead of .doc.
 MS_word will not open bigger file than 512MB and wordpad will have troble with it ... and also if dont want to use adobe acrobat reader MS_Edge is my opinion better FREE pdf reader ;) .